 The goal of the project was to introduce the students involved to World War II’s “impact on the peoples and institutions of Maryland.”
 Students wrote essays on different aspects of Maryland’s role in World War II and conducted 11 oral histories with Maryland veterans of the Army’s 29th Division, Merchant Mariners and Tuskegee Airmen.
 There is also a group interview with members of the American Rosie the Riveter Association.
 Please visit the project inventory for a summary of topics discussed for each interview.

 The collection also contains one of the last interviews with historian and activist Howard Zinn before he passed away in January of 2010.
 Mr. Zinn, best known for his book A People’s History of the Unites States, discusses his experiences as a bombardier during World War 2 as well as his anti-war activism during the Vietnam War.
 Specific topics discussed relating to Maryland include: Mr. Zinn's relationship with Phillip and Daniel Berrigan, the Baltimore Four, the Catonsville Nine, Viva House and Jonah House.
 Mr. Zinn’s interview is also part of the Doris M. Johnson Project: Vietnam War Series, 2008.
-(This series is currently being processed and made ready for public use.)

 Materials available for this project include audio and video recordings, biographical material, photographs, ephemera and other materials.
 Transcripts are available for 10 of the interviews.
 OH 9915, Victor Harvey Hodgin, Sr. has not been transcribed.